Golden generation: Sweden (1948–1958)

-The late 1940's and 1950's was the golden era in Swedish football when the Sweden men's national football team achieved unprecedented results.
+The late 1940s and 1950s was the golden era in Swedish football when the Sweden men's national football team achieved unprecedented results.
 They participated in two World Cups and two Olympic Games and did win a medal every time, each time under English coach George Raynor.
 It started in 1948 Summer Olympics when Sweden won every game and beat Yugoslavia with 3–1 in the final.
-Striker Gunnar Nordahl was the tournament top scorer and was recruited by italian giants AC Milan.
+Striker Gunnar Nordahl was the tournament top scorer and was recruited by Italian giants AC Milan.
 Nordahl was later joined by Gunnar Gren and Nils Liedholm where the trio was named Gre-No-Li.

 The Swedish FA had a strict amateur policy and did not allow professional players in the national team but Sweden still managed to end up with a bronze medal in 1950 World Cup.
 After this more players from Sweden like Hasse Jeppson, Karl-Erik Palmér, Stig "Vittjärv" Sundqvist and Lennart "Nacka" Skoglund ended up in European clubs, mostly in Italy.
 1952 Summer Olympics resulted in a new bronze medal but without their top players, Sweden could not qualify for the 1954 World Cup.

 Since Sweden was hosting the 1958 World Cup, the team was automatically qualified.
 After poor results ahead of the tournament, Swedish FA finally allowed professional players and the World Cup squad contained Nils Liedholm, Kurt Hamrin, Arne Selmosson, Lennart "Nacka" Skoglund and Bengt "Julle" Gustavsson along with former professional Gunnar Gren.
 The World Cup ended with a silver medal after a defeat against Brazil in the final game.
-Key players like Agne Simonsson and Orvar Bergmark was later sold abroad but this was the end of a golden era and Sweden did not participate in any championships during the 1960's.
+Key players like Agne Simonsson and Orvar Bergmark was later sold abroad but this was the end of a golden era and Sweden did not participate in any championships during the 1960s.